-- (a) Notwithstanding Rule 26, the discharge of contaminants from a pit toilet onto or into land in circumstances where a contaminant may enter water is a permitted activity provided the following conditions are met: - (i) the discharge does not exceed 320 litres per week; and - (ii) the discharge comprises only contaminants normally associated with human excreta; and - (iii) the pit toilet is not used for the disposal of wastewater from chemical toilets; and - (iv) there is no faecal contamination of any take of water for human consumption as a result of the discharge; and - (v) the discharge is not within: - (1) 20 metres of any lakes, rivers, artificial watercourses, modified watercourses or natural wetlands, excluding interception drains which benefit the pit toilet; or - (2) 50 metres of the coastal marine area or any natural state waters; or - (3) 50 metres of any bore or well; or - (4) the microbial health protection zone of a drinking water supply site identified in Appendix J, or where no such zone is identified, then within 250 metres of the abstraction point of a drinking water supply site identified in Appendix J; or - (5) a site that is zoned for residential, commercial or industrial purposes in any district plan; and - (vi) there is no direct discharge above the soil surface, or to groundwater, lakes, rivesr, artificial watercourses, modified watercourses or natural wetlands, including discharge via_subsurface drainage systems, stormwater drains, artificial free draining areas such as soak holes or overland flow; and - (vii) the soil type does not comprise gravels, coarse or medium sands, fissured rock, or other such materials likely to permit the free travel of contaminants away from the pit; and - (viii) stormwater or other surface water is prevented from entering the pit toilet; and - (ix) the discharge does not accumulate within 500 millimetres of the land surface; and - (x) for any new pit toilet that has been installed and was operational on 3 June 2016 or later, the bottom of the pit is not less than 900 millimetres above the mean seasonal high groundwater table. - (b) The discharge of contaminants from a pit toilet onto or into land, in circumstances where a contaminant may enter water does not meet the conditions of Rule 27(a) is a discretionary activity.
+- (a) Notwithstanding Rule 26, the discharge of contaminants from a pit toilet onto or into land in circumstances where a contaminant may enter water is a permitted activity provided the following conditions are met: - (i) the discharge does not exceed 320 litres per week; - (ii) the discharge comprises only contaminants normally associated with human excreta; - (iii) the pit toilet is not used for the disposal of wastewater from chemical toilets; - (iv) there is no faecal contamination of any take of water for human consumption as a result of the discharge; - (v) the discharge is not within: - (1) 20 metres of a lake, river, artificial watercourse, modified watercourse or natural wetland, excluding interception drains which benefit the pit toilet; or - (2) 50 metres of the coastal marine area or any natural state waters; or - (3) 50 metres of any bore or well; or - (4) the microbial health protection zone of a drinking water supply site identified in Appendix J, or where no such zone is identified, then within 250 metres of the abstraction point of a drinking water supply site identified in Appendix J; or - (5) a site that is zoned for residential, commercial or industrial purposes in any district plan; - (vi) there is no direct discharge above the soil surface, or to groundwater or to a lake, river, artificial watercourse, modified watercourse or natural wetland, including discharge via subsurface drainage systems, stormwater drains, artificial free draining areas such as soak holes or overland flow; - (vii) the soil type does not comprise gravels, coarse or medium sands, fissured rock, or other such materials likely to permit the free travel of contaminants away from the pit; - (viii) stormwater or other surface water is prevented from entering the pit toilet; - (ix) the discharge does not accumulate within 500 millimetres of the land surface; and - (x) for any new pit toilet that has been installed and was operational on 3 June 2016 or later, the bottom of the pit is not less than 900 millimetres above the mean seasonal high groundwater table. - (b) The discharge of contaminants from a pit toilet onto or into land, in circumstances where a contaminant may enter water that does not meet the conditions of Rule 27(a) is a discretionary activity.

-Rule 28 - Discharges of liquid from waterless composting toilet systems
+Rule 2866 - Discharges of liquid from waterless composting toilet systems

-- (a) Notwithstanding Rule 26, the discharge of liquid from a waterless composting toilet system onto or into land in circumstances where a contaminant may enter water is a permitted activity provided the following conditions are met: - (i) the discharge occurs on the same landholding as the waterless composting toilet is located; and - (ii) the volume of the discharge does not exceed 105 litres per week; and - (iii) the discharge comprises only contaminants normally associated with human excreta; and - (iv) there is no faecal contamination of any take of water for human consumption as a result of the discharge; and - (v) the discharge is not within: - (1) 20 metres of any lakes, rivers, artificial watercourses, modified watercourses, or natural wetlands; or - (2) 50 metres of the coastal marine area or any natural state waters; or
+- (a) Notwithstanding Rule 26, the discharge of liquid from a waterless composting toilet system onto or into land in circumstances where a contaminant may enter water is a permitted activity provided the following conditions are met: - (i) the discharge occurs on the same landholding as the waterless composting toilet is located; - (ii) the volume of the discharge does not exceed 105 litres per week; - (iii) the discharge comprises only contaminants normally associated with human excreta; - (iv) there is no faecal contamination of any take of water for human consumption as a result of the discharge; - (v) the discharge is not within: - (1) 20 metres of a lake, river, artificial watercourse, modified watercourse, or natural wetland; or